 The petition may be filed by an attorney on behalf of an employee, group of employees, or any individual acting on their behalf.
 A substantial number of employees assert that the certified or currently recognized bargaining representative is no longer their representative.
 Petition form must be accompanied by 30 percent showing of interest.

-The petition may be filed by the certified representative, the recognized representative, the public employer, or both the employer and the representative.
+The petition may be filed by the certified representative.
 Petitioner(s) seeks clarification of placement of certain job classifications.
 The petition must be accompanied by a statement by the petitioner setting forth the reasons that clarification to the unit is requested.
 If Petitioner is seeking a Unit Clarification of a previously certified bargaining unit, the case number needs to be referenced.
 If the Unit Clarification is for a unit not previously certified, the bargaining unit needs to be described.

 Amendment of Certification

-The certified representative or the public employer may file a petition with the Board for Amendment Certification.
+The certified representative may file a petition with the Board for Amendment Certification.
 The Petitioner seeks an amendment to reflect changed circumstances (such as merger or affiliation) in a unit covered by a certification and where no question concerning representation exists.
 This petition for amendment, in addition to setting forth the information required by 8 CSR 40-2.030(1)(A) and (D)–(H), shall contain a description of the presently certified bargaining unit and the date of the certification; the proposed amendment to the certification; and a statement by the petitioner setting forth reasons as to why the amendment is requested.